mruby/mruby/doc/guides/mrbconf.md

 `MRB_ARY_LENGTH_MAX`

-- The maximum length of strings (default 1MB)
+- The maximum length of arrays (default 1MB)
 - set this value to zero to skip the check

 `MRB_FUNCALL_ARGC_MAX`